bergieboy/painter_js/README.md

 that will be used for the Score board.
 - [ ] Players will navigate the screen vertically and horizontally using arrow keys in order to claim space on the screen.
-- [ ] Players when they claim 60% of the screen.
+- [ ] Players win when they claim 60% of the screen.
 - [ ] Stat will be displayed on screen:
   - [ ] Score
   - [ ] Percentage of Screen Claimed